-Health Insurance.
-Employer contributions to finance health insurance are similarly based on the total cost of insuring a particular employee group.
-8 are at age 30 (calculations based on table 9).
+Health Insurance Employer contributions to finance health insurance are similarly based on the total cost of insuring a particular employee group.
+Underlying costs for health insurance can be twice as high at age 60 as they are at age 30 (calculations based on table 9).
 Similarly, the underlying cost of providing health insurance for women of child-bearing age is higher than the cost of insuring young, single men.
 In short, the average price of most employee benefits is much higher than the cost of providing benefits to some individuals and much lower for others.